-Moreover, the bill ensures that victims of domestic violence, stalking, or sexual assault will not incur any fees related to the prosecution of these offenses.
-It requires prosecutors to present the defendant's local history and relevant past convictions before sentencing in cases involving domestic abuse and related offenses.
-The legislation clarifies that guilty pleas or findings of guilt for specific violations will be treated as convictions for ten years after completing any probationary term, unless the individual has been convicted of a more serious offense in the interim.
-It also defines "great bodily injury" for legal purposes and stipulates that guilty pleas or findings of guilt under this section will be treated as convictions for ten years following the completion of any sentence or probation.
-The act is set to take effect on November 1, 2025.
+Additionally, the bill ensures that victims of domestic violence, stalking, or sexual assault will not incur any fees related to the prosecution of these offenses.
+It mandates that prosecutors provide the court with the defendant's local history and relevant past convictions before sentencing in cases of domestic abuse and related offenses.
+The bill clarifies that guilty pleas or findings of guilt will be treated as convictions for ten years after completing any probation, with specific definitions provided for "great bodily injury."
+The act is set to take effect on November 1, 2025, following its passage in the House of Representatives on March 26, 2025.

 Statutes affected: Introduced: 21-644